To the Members of ROTO PUMPS LTD

 Directors' Responsibility Statement

-(b) The directors had selected such accounting policies and appliedthem consistently and made judgments and estimates that are reasonable and prudent so asto give a true and fair view of the state of affairs of your Company at the end of the financial year and ofthe profit and loss of your Company for that period;
+(b) The directors had selected such accounting policies and appliedthem consistently and made judgments and estimates that are reasonable and prudent so asto give a true and fair view of the state of affairs of your Company at the end of thefinancial year and of the profit of your Company for the financial year;

 Corporate Social Responsibility

 Your Company has formulated its Corporate Social Responsibility (CSR)Policy to undertake the CSR activities as specified in the Schedule VII to the CompaniesAct 2013.
 CSR Policy is available at http://www.rotopumps.com/investors/policies.html.The Annual Report of CSR activity for the financial year 2020-21 is annexed at Annexure-B.

 Policy on prevention prohibition and redressal of sexual harassment atWorkplace